Hinduism in Thailand: Second Phase of Vishnu Sculpture from Central Thailand, 7th-8th centuries CE

 The human-sized sculpture of the second phase Vishnu with Pallava influence was discovered in Sri Mahosot in Central Thailand.
 Vishnu is attired in a plain cylindrical crown along with a transparent lower garment.
 The style of the sculpture shares a similarity with the ones discovered in Southern Thailand.

 Sculptures of Vishnu and Krishna discovered from Sri Thep

 The Sukhothai Vishnu at the Bangkok National Museum, circa 14th century, found at the Sukhothai Historical Park.

 Sri Thep is one of the most important Dvaravati cities in Central Thailand which yields several stone sculptures of Vaishnavism.
 Vishnu and Krishna are the most common finds.
 Vishnu stands in the posture of Tribhanga, Krishna is portrayed with the left band lifting Mount Govardhana.

 Four-armed Vishnu, 14th century CE

 After the 13th century CE, when the Thais converted to Theravada Buddhism, kings tried to claim themselves as the incarnation of Vishnu.
 A Vishnu bronze image was moulded for Sukhothai's royal private worship.
 The image smiles with serenity, similar to Sukhothai Buddha image.

+Ganesha and the Thai name

+The Thai name of Ganesha, Phra Phikanet (พระพิฆเนศ), derives from Sanskrit vighneśa, lord of obstacles, rather than from gaṇeśa.
+Olivier de Bernon notes that the name gaṇeśa was almost never used in ancient Cambodia either, the inscriptions giving śrī gaṇapati, gaṇīśvara, gaṇesvara, vighneśa and vinākaya instead.